 Practical and laboratorial classes: propblem resolution, realization of practical works to understand the concepts; realization of short projects.

-Thr approval in the Systems Theory course can be obtained in one of two alternative ways:
+The approval on the Signal Theory course can be achieved in one of two alternative ways:

-Both tests and exam will have two evaluation components: a theoretical/practical component and a laboratory component.
-The evaluation of the laboratory component will be based on the work proposed for the laboratory classes.
+Both the tests and the exam will have two evaluation components: theoretical-practical component and laboratory component.
+The evaluation of the laboratory component will focus on the work carried out in practical / laboratory classes .
 This component corresponds to 25% of the evaluation (5 points).

 1. Introducing dynamic systems: